Double Irish arrangement

-The Double Irish arrangement was a base erosion and profit shifting (BEPS) corporate tax avoidance tool used mainly by United States multinationals since the late 1980s to avoid corporate taxation on non-US profits.
+The Double Irish arrangement was a base erosion and profit shifting (BEPS) corporate tax avoidance tool used mainly by United States multinationals between the late 1980s and late 2010s to avoid corporate taxation on non-US profits.
 (Note: The Double Irish is sometimes misunderstood as being only used for EU–sourced revenues and business.
 For example, in 2016, Facebook recorded global revenues of $27 billion, while Facebook in Ireland paid €30 million in Irish tax on Irish revenues of €13 billion (approximately half of all global revenues).
 Similarly, when the EU introduced the GDPR regulations in 2018, Facebook disclosed that all of its non-US accounts (circa 1.9 billion, of which 1.5 billion were non-E.U), were legally based in Dublin.
 Similarly, Google is also believed to run most of its non-US sales revenue and profits through its Dublin operation.)
 (The US was one of a small number of countries that did not use a "territorial" tax system, and taxed corporations on all profits, no matter whether the profit was made outside the US or not, in contrast to "territorial" tax systems which tax only profits made within that country.)
 It was the largest tax avoidance tool in history.
 By 2010, it was shielding US$100 billion annually in US multinational foreign profits from taxation, (Note: Before the US 2017 TCJA repatriation tax, the Double Irish shielded all non-US profits of US multinationals from: (a) taxation in the end-consumer market, (b) from taxation in Ireland, and (c) from US taxation.
 The 2017 TCJA placed a 15.5% US tax on these untaxed profits, and they were deemed to be automatically repatriated (regardless of whether the US multinational wanted to repatriate the untaxed profits or not).) and was the main tool by which US multinationals built up untaxed offshore reserves of US$1 trillion from 2004 to 2018.
 Traditionally, it was also used with the Dutch Sandwich BEPS tool; however, 2010 changes to tax laws in Ireland dispensed with this requirement.

 Former Finance Minister Michael Noonan closed the Double Irish BEPS tool to new entrants in October 2014 (existing schemes to close by 2020), but expanded the CAIA BEPS tool as a replacement in 2011–2016, and infamously told an Irish MEP who alerted him to the Single Malt BEPS tool, to "put on the green jersey".